Broadcasting solutions on networked systems of phase oscillators: Stability of equilibrium points

-Here, $G_{i}$ is the graph representing the $i^{\mathrm{th}}$ layer, and $\epsilon_{ij}$ is the coupling strength between nodes in the layer $i$ and $j$.
-We emphasize that for the stability analysis, the coupling between layers is considered uniform, i.e., oscillators in layer $i$ are connected to oscillators in layer $j$ with the same coupling strength.
+We emphasize that for the stability analysis, the coupling between areas is considered uniform, i.e., oscillators in the area $i$ are connected to oscillators in the area $j$ with the same coupling strength.

 If $i_1, i_2 \in V(G_i)$ and $i_1 \neq i_2,$ then